-Some sporting and other activities are dangerous.
-Patrons viewing such activities do so at their own risk.
+- Some sporting and other events at the Stadium can be dangerous.
+Patrons attending such events do so at their own risk.

-Pass outs do not apply to all events.
+- Pass outs do not apply at all events.
 At some events, exit turnstiles may operate allowing re-entry with a valid ticket.

-Patrons bring personal items into the Stadium at their own risk.
-The venue will not be held responsible for any damages to, loss or theft of a patron's personal property.
+- Patrons bring personal items into the Stadium at their own risk.
+The Stadium holds no responsibility for any damages to, loss or theft of personal property.

-Advertising promotions and product giveaways etc are not permitted on the Stadium property (this includes the walkways leading to the Stadium), unless expressly authorised by the Stadium Trust in writing.
-Any unauthorised product giveaways will be confiscated.
+- Advertising promotions, product giveaways or commercial activities are not permitted on the Stadium property (this includes the Walkways leading to the Stadium), unless expressly authorised by the Stadium Trust in writing.
+Any unauthorised product giveaways will be confiscated, and personnel evicted.